 The Journal of Florida Literature

 The Marjorie Kinnan Rawlings Journal of Florida Literature publishes articles, creative fiction and poetry, book reviews, notes in the spirit of or regarding the life and work of Marjorie Kinnan Rawlings, her circle, and other authors who use the state of Florida as a source of creativity.
 Read the journal online at this link.
-Please see the call for papers at this link.
+Please see the Call for Papers and Creative Submissions below.

 Editor